Packing theory derived from phyllotaxis and products of linear forms 0: Introduction

 As a \textit{packing}, we shall consider an arrangement of non-overlapping $n$-dimensional balls of the identical radius.
 Although the case of varying radii is not the scope of this article, the Doyle spiral (Figure~\ref{fig: Vogel spiral}) has also been addressed as a pattern of parastichies~\cite{Arnold11} and known as the case of conformal mapping.
 In fact, the Doyle spiral and the Vogel spiral can be constructed within the same framework (Example~\ref{exa: Doyle spiral}).

-Firstly, for the above goal, we need to determine the optimal lattice of general rank that will be used in our packing method.
-As shown in (2) of Theorem~\ref{thm: theorem 1}, even in the rank 2 case, the lattice given by (\ref{eq: basis for the Vogel spiral}) is not optimal for bounding the packing density by a larger lower limit.
+For the above goal, it is necessary to determine the optimal lattice of general rank that will be used in our packing method.
+As shown in (2) of Theorem~\ref{thm: theorem 1}, even the lattice of rank 2 given by (\ref{eq: basis for the Vogel spiral}) is not optimal for bounding the packing density by a larger lower limit.

-For any $B_n \in GL_n(\RR)$, let $L(B_n)$ be the lattices generated by the column vectors of $B_n$.
-The following problem will be discussed in Section~\ref{sec: Most density-stable lattices in R^2 and R^3} for determining the optimal lattices, in particular from known theorems as \textit{products of linear forms.} \begin{description} \item[{\bf Problem}:] Determine the lattice basis $B \in GL_n(\RR)$ with $\Delta_n^\prime = \Delta^\prime(L(B))$.
+For any full-rank lattice $L \subset \RR^n$, let $\Delta(L)$ be the packing density (\ref{eq: definition of den}) of the lattice packing given by $L$.
+For any $B_n \in GL_n(\RR)$, let $L(B_n)$ be the lattice generated by the column vectors of $B_n$.
+The following problem will be discussed in Section~\ref{sec: Most density-stable lattices in R^2 and R^3} for determining the optimal lattices, using known theorems for \textit{products of linear forms.} \begin{description} \item[{\bf Problem}:] Determine the lattice basis $B \in GL_n(\RR)$ with $\Delta_n^\prime = \Delta^\prime(L(B))$.

 \end{description}